Magnon equilibrium spin current in collinear antiferromagnets

 The antiferromagnetic system under study is shown in Fig. (\ref{fig:fig1}).
 The honeycomb-like lattice is chosen because it allows to demonstrate essential physics without any complications \cite{Zyuzin2025b}.
-In principle, a square lattice could have also been used in our analysis.
+Results presented below are general to any collinear antiferromagnet.
 The spins ${\bf S}_{1}=+ {\bf S}$ and ${\bf S}_{2}=-{\bf S}$ are located at the red and blue sites correspondingly.
 For simplicity of the arguments we assume only the first nearest neighbor exchange interaction $J>0$ between localized spins.
 The green atom is non-magnetic and its role is to result in the Dzyaloshinskii-Moriya interaction between nearest-neighbor localized spins.
 Overall Heisenberg exchange and Dzyaloshinskii-Moriya interaction between nearest-neighbor localized spins is

 where $\theta$ is the parameter defining the Dzyaloshinskii-Moriya interaction.
 For example, $\theta_{ij} = \theta$ for the links with arrows in Fig. (\ref{fig:fig1}) and $\theta_{ij} = 0$ without, and $\nu_{ij}=\pm 1$ in accord with the arrows and signs on the links in Fig. (\ref{fig:fig1}).
 We observe that the N\'{e}el order is favorable in $z-$direction.
 It is worth emphasizing the origin of $\theta$.
 In Refs. \cite{Moriya1960b,Shekhtman1992,ZyuzinFietePRB2012,Zyuzin2025b} it was shown that if one considers a Hubbard model with spin-orbit coupling at half-filling, and integrates out the charge degrees of freedom, one will be left with the Heisenberg exchange and Dzyaloshinskii-Moriya interactions exactly in the form of Eq. (\ref{exchange}).
-Parameter $\theta$ is defined by the nearest-neighbor fermion tunneling matrix elements $t$ and spin-orbit coupling $\lambda$ as $\cos(\theta) = 2\arctan(\lambda/t)$.
+Parameter $\theta$ is defined by the nearest-neighbor fermion tunneling matrix elements $t$ and spin-orbit coupling $\lambda$ as $\theta = 2\arctan(\lambda/t)$.
 Heisenberg exchange interaction $J$ is affected by the spin-orbit coupling as $J = 4(t^2+\lambda^2)/U$, where $U$ is the on-site Hubbard repulsive interaction.
 Conventional Dzyaloshinskii-Moriya interaction constant is $D = J\sin(\theta)$.

 We wish to study magnons that are fluctuations about the antiferromagnetic order.
 We use Holstein-Primakoff transformation from spins to boson operators (for example, see \cite{ABP1967,Auerbach,Rezende}).
 For R (red) sublattice spin operators are $S_{\mathrm{R}}^{+} = S_{\mathrm{R}}^{x}+iS_{\mathrm{R}}^{y}=\sqrt{2S-a^{\dag}a}a$, $S_{\mathrm{R}}^{-}=a^{\dag}\sqrt{2S-a^{\dag}a}$ and $S_{\mathrm{R}}^{z} = S-a^{\dag}a$, where $a^{\dag}$ and $a$ are boson operators.
 For the B (blue) sublattice the spin operators are defined slightly differently, $S_{\mathrm{B}}^{+} =- S_{\mathrm{B}}^{x}+iS_{\mathrm{B}}^{y}=\sqrt{2S-b^{\dag}b}b^{\dag}$, $S_{\mathrm{B}}^{-}=b\sqrt{2S-b^{\dag}b}$ and $S_{\mathrm{B}}^{z} = -S+b^{\dag}b$, where $b^{\dag}$ and $b$ are boson operators.